-At the last census, North Yorkshire Scouts had a membership of nearly 8,000 members spread over 13 Scout Districts from Leven in the north to Selby in the south and from Scarborough in the east to Ingleborough in the west.
-Take a look at the District websites:
+North Yorkshire Scout County is, geographically, by far the of the 4 Yorkshire Scout Counties.
+It has a growing population of over 600,000 spread over 8,654 square kilometres (3,341 square miles).
+The principal ‘Urban’ areas centre on York, Harrogate and Scarborough.
+At the last census, North Yorkshire Scouts had a membership of nearly spread over from North Hambleton in the north to Selby in the south and from Scarborough in the east to Ingleborough in the west.

-From abseiling down a cliff to zorbing on a lake and lighting a fire to paddling on the beach – Scouting is all about everyday adventure.
+We believe all young people have the right to an adventure.
+This could be a Beaver Scout spending their first night away from home or an Explorer Scout going on their first international expedition, but adventure is at the heart of what we do.
+From abseiling down a cliff to yachting on a lake, from lighting a fire to paddling on the beach – Scouting is all about everyday adventure.
 Our members participate in some of the most varied activities imaginable; all while having fun and learning how to get the most out of life.

 Our award-winning training scheme for volunteers means that adults get as much from Scouts as young people.
 Our approach focuses on what you want to get out of volunteering with Scouts, while respecting how much time you can offer.
 Over 90% of Scout volunteers say that their skills and experiences have been useful in their work or personal life.